Frozen Shoulder & OTZ

 A NEW IDEA, INTRODUCING OTZ:

-Dr. Francis Murphy, a chiropractor from Dallas, Texas has developed a new and innovative concept for this stubborn and clinically frustrating condition.
-Rather than the traditional Orthopedic, or physical joint model of Frozen Shoulder, Dr. Murphy postulated and developed a specific alternative treatment based on a Neurological Model for the cause of Frozen Shoulder.
-He named the technique OTZ, which stands for One To Zero and reflects the on/off nature of neurons.
-Using the OTZ model, approach and procedure many FSS patients are getting significant, effective and often immediate relief from both the pain and the reduced range of motion that these frustrated patients typically endure.
+In the world of chiropractic, there is a new and innovative concept for treatment of this stubborn and clinically frustrating condition.
+Rather than the traditional Orthopedic, or physical joint model of Frozen Shoulder, a Texas chiropractor (Dr. Francis Murphy) has proposed a Neurological Model for the cause of Frozen Shoulder.
+He named the corresponding treatment technique OTZ, which stands for One To Zero and reflects the on/off nature of neurons.
+Using the OTZ based treatments, many FSS patients are getting significant, effective and often immediate, and lasting relief.

 The Big Picture.
 How does the OTZ approach work? :

-(If the following description is too general, please scroll to the bottom of the page for a description of the hypothesized mechanism in more technical terms suitable for other healthcare professionals.)
+(If the following description is too general, please scroll to the bottom of the page for a description of the mechanism in more technical terms suitable for healthcare professionals.)

 |The OTZ adjustment, can anybody do it?